jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-trie.md

 layout: note
 key: note
 title: "Data Structure - Trie"
-index: 509
+index: 309
 category: dsa
 image: /note/dsa.png
-date: 2016-05-09
+date: 2016-03-09
-postdate: 2016-05-09
+postdate: 2016-03-09
-tags: [BST]
+tags: [Trie]
 ---

+> Introduce to use Trie for word search.

-> A Trie (pronounced try) or Prefix Tree is an ordered tree in which characters are stored at each node.
+A Trie (pronounced try) or Prefix Tree is an ordered tree in which characters are stored at each node.
 Each path down the tree may represent a word.

 ## 1. Usage of Trie